Queen: The Story of an American Family: Historical background

-The noted author Alex Haley (1921–1992) was the grandson of Queen, the illegitimate and unacknowledged daughter of James "Jass" Jackson III (the son of a friend, but not a relative, of Andrew Jackson) and Easter, a woman he enslaved.
+The noted author Alex Haley (1921–1992) was the grandson of Queen, the illegitimate and unacknowledged daughter of James "Jass" Jackson III (the son of a James Jackson a friend, but not a relative, of Andrew Jackson) and Easter, a slave he owned.
+Easter was the daughter of Captain Jack and Annie, who were enslaved by James Jackson II at the plantation The Forks of Cypress.
+Easters position at the plantation was as a weaver, while her daughter Queen became a servant to her half-sisters.

-The novel recounts Queen's anguished early years as an enslaved girl, longing to know who her father was, and how it gradually dawned on her that he was her enslaver.
+The novel recounts Queen's anguished early years as an enslaved girl, longing to know who her father was, and how it gradually dawned on her that he was her owner.
+Haleys mother Easter died sometime around 1860, and was buried in the Forks of Cypress Cemetery.

 After the American Civil War of 1861 to 1865 and the subsequent abolition of slavery, Queen was cast out.
 Jass Jackson would not acknowledge her as his daughter, afraid of compromising the inheritance of his legitimate children and goaded by his wife, who despised Queen.
 After many adventures, often unpleasant, she married a reasonably successful formerly enslaved man by the name of Alec Haley, and had one son with him (Simon Haley).
 Alec and Queen each had a son from previous relationships.

-Simon Haley later went to attend Lane College in Jackson, Tennessee and earned his master's degree at Cornell University.
-He then went on become Dean of Agriculture of Alabama A&M University.
-He then met his wife, Bertha Palmer, and gave his mother, Queen Jackson Haley, three grand children: George, who became a lawyer, Julius, an architect, and Alex who became a writer.
+Simon Haley later attended Lane College in Jackson, Tennessee and earned his master's degree at Cornell University.
+He went on become Dean of Agriculture of Alabama A&M University.
+He then met his wife, Bertha Palmer, and they gave Queen three grandchildren: George, who became a lawyer; Julius, who became an architect; and Alex, who became a writer.

-Alex Haley, her grandson, was unable to finish writing Queen before he died, and it was completed by David Stevens.
+Alex Haley died before finishing Queen, and it was completed by David Stevens.
 While Stevens benefited from the many boxes of research notes and a 700-page outline of the story left behind by Haley, he would later say that his writing was guided mainly by their many long conversations.